bybumravy/bybumravy/README.md

 # 👋 Hello, I'm Hà Vy!

 ## 🚀 About Me
-- University student, former member of the High School Informatics Team.
 - Passionate about technology, especially exploring AI solutions and web development.
 - Proficient in **C++, Python, Java, TypeScript**.
 - Practice algorithms daily and keep up with the latest tech trends.